courtney-maynard/data440/hw2/hw2_report.md

 ### Commentary:

-I began by writing the code to collect the tweets and testing in small batches, then looking at the raw output of the tweets in order to understand how to process the tweets and get the links from tweets that did contain links.
-On these small batches, I tested the validity rate - how many tweets actually have links, and valid links at that.
-I realized some keywords resulted in more links than others, but the average probability of a tweet having a link was about 10%, meaning to get 1000 links (not considering their ability to resolve to a URI-R or their uniqueness) I would need to gather 10,000 tweets.
-I ran into many issues with only being able to request between 500-700 tweets before Twitter was no longer letting me search for tweets.
+I began by writing the code to collect the tweets and testing in small batches, then looking at the raw output of the tweets to understand how to process the tweets and get the links from tweets that did contain links.
+I tested the validity rate on these small batches - how many tweets contain links.
+I realized some keywords resulted in more links than others but the average probability of a tweet having a link was about 10%, meaning to get 1000 links (not considering their ability to resolve to a URI-R or their uniqueness) I would need to gather 10,000 tweets.
+I ran into many issues with only being able to request between 500-700 tweets before Twitter was no longer letting me search for tweets due to the rate limits.
 Thus, I began manually searching new tweets every 12-15 minutes.
-This process took me about three days, as I ended up having to request over 40,000 tweets in order to get 1000 unique URI-Rs.
-If I were to do this project again, I would set up a loop to iterate through keywords and set up a ~12 minute time out between requests so I wouldn't have to manually request each time.
+This process was the most time-intensive of the project, as I manually requested over 40,000 tweets to get 1000 unique URI-Rs.
+If I were to do this project again, I would set up a loop to iterate through keywords and set up a ~12 minute time-out between requests so I wouldn't need to manually request each time.

 ### Parts Three and Four Code: Resolved URIs to Final Target URI
 ```console